NiccoloPuccinelli/SEM/digital_mirror_docs/README.md

     BEGIN_HOUR          = [ Hour start simulation ]
     END_HOUR            = [ Hour end simulation ]
-    DRIVER_SUPPORT      = [ Additional number of drivers generated per TAZ at the beginning of the simulation ] POLY_CONVERSION     = [ True (Y) if the input net is a shape file and must by converted to a representation accepted by sumo ]
+    DRIVER_SUPPORT      = [ Additional number of drivers generated per TAZ at the beginning of the simulation ] POLY_CONVERSION     = [ True if the input net is a shape file and must by converted to a representation accepted by sumo ]
-    TEST_NET            = [ True (Y) if the net does not have mobility and analytics data available ] ADVANCE_DISTANCE    = [ If set to True (Y), all the distance between all the couples of edges in the net are computed during the processing of the net ]
+    TEST_NET            = [ True if the net does not have mobility and analytics data available ] ADVANCE_DISTANCE    = [ If set to True, all the distance between all the couples of edges in the net are computed during the processing of the net ]
-    DEFAULT_ROUTES      = [ If set to True (Y), the digital mirror computes a route for each edge in each TAZ, with each other edge in the TAZ as destination ]
+    DEFAULT_ROUTES      = [ If set to True, the digital mirror computes a route for each edge in each TAZ, with each other edge in the TAZ as destination ]
+    BEGIN               = [ Begin timestamp.
+Automatically computed from BEGIN_HOUR ]
+    END                 = [ End timestamp.
+Automatically computed from END_HOUR ]

 The `city` name is an identifier for the net.
 For each net generated, a corresponding subfolder must be created in the main directory `data`.
 The name of this subfolder must have the same name of the `CITY` environment variable.